RichardGSchmidt/GroundGrowing/README.md

 *Multicore rendering off switch.

-*Fix / improve multithreading implementation.
+*Fix / improve multithreading implementation. <DONE RGS 8/19/18>

 *Better fuctions to run the generator instantiated with variety of presets settings or files.